DefinitelyTyped/DefinitelyTyped/README.md

 You can still disable rules with an .eslintrc.json, but should not in new packages.
 Disabling rules for the entire package makes it harder to review.

+##### Formatting with git hooks

+Strict formatting is not enforced by default, but you may wish to  enable a git hook which will format your code automatically.
+Run `pnpm run setup-hooks`.
+Then, when you commit, `dprint fmt` command will be executed on changed declaration files.

 #### `tsconfig.json`

 `tsconfig.json` should have `noImplicitAny`, `noImplicitThis`, `strictNullChecks` and `strictFunctionTypes` set to `true`.